LaRhea/code-tips-to-remember/README.md

 Collection of those pesky code snippets you might forget!

-The usage and syntax are retained here, just follow the folder paths.
+The usage and syntax are retained here, just follow the folder paths or click a link in the table of contents below.

 Feel free to contribute!